How to Set Up A Bank Account For A Youth Sports Team or Club

 Make sure to find an account that will allow you to make all of the transactions that you need to process on a monthly basis, as some bank accounts have limits on cash deposits or the total number of transactions.

 Most banks will charge a small monthly maintenance fee for a group account, but offer to waive it if certain conditions are met.
 Some of these conditions may include keeping a minimum monthly balance in the account, or using the account’s debit card a certain number of times.
-This can be difficult for youth sports teams, as bank activity differs greatly between in-season and out-of-season months.
+This can be difficult for youth sports teams and booster clubs, as bank activity differs greatly between in-season and out-of-season months.
 It’s worth having the conversation with your bank to find the best way to avoid these fees.

 For more on choosing a bank, check out our recent blog post that compares the different bank account offerings of four major banks that we spoke to.